titsitits/median-food-facts/README.md

 ### Data augmentation through web crawling

-Generally, recipes indicates an absolute number of ingredients to use  ("take four tomatoes") rather than a total weight.
+Generally, recipes indicate an absolute number of ingredients to use  ("take four tomatoes") rather than a total weight.
 To allow automatic extraction of nutritional facts for any food recipe, information about the unit weight of ingredients is therefore required.
 This type of information can be considered of the public domain (for a dietitian, a nutritionist or a cooker, it is known that the average - or median- weight of a tomatoe is about 100g).
 However, there is no exhaustive source indicating the unit weight of any product.
 A query on a search engine for various products will therefore point to various websites, providing this public-domain information.

 In order to provide this information for all products of our dataset, we developed a method for automatically extracting unit weight information from a query on a generic web search engine.
 From a query with the given keywords: "poids *produit* grammes" (e.g. "poids pomme grammes", meaning in english "weight apple grams"), a web search engine (Startpage was used in the experiment) returns various descriptions, from exerpts of various websites.
 Ideally, these exerpts are supposed to contains the search information, and therefore they contains ciffers followed a unit (such as g/grams, or kg/kilograms according to the product).